malykdim/thestonemagic/README.md

 (https://malykdim.github.io/thestonemagic/)

 ## Public part (accessible without authentication)
-  * Home page with navigation to the gallery and the contact page,
+  * Home page with navigation to the gallery and the contact page.
-  * Gallery with all available exquisite mosaic panneaux, where each panneaux can be accessed separately with details,
+  * Gallery with all available exquisite mosaic panneaux, where each panneaux can be accessed separately with details.
   * The Contact page consists of form for sending messages.
   * Social links

 ## Private part (available for registered users)